fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 To install FusionCharts Suite XT, simply copy and paste the JavaScript files from the downloaded package into your project folder.

 After that, you can include the file in your web applications and start building your charts, gauges, and maps.

-In order to include, create an HTML file and follow the steps given below:
+Create an HTML file and follow the steps given below:

 **Step 1:** Include [Vue](https://vuejs.org/ `@@open-newtab`) core library: